September 24, 2025

 So what does it actually take to get a 510+?
 Two words: discipline and strategy

-Showing up even when you’re tired, even when it’s hard, even when no one’s watching.
-And knowing how to study, what to review, and how to adapt when your practice scores flatline.
+You’ll need to show up even when you’re tired, and even when it feels hard.
+That’s the discipline.
+The strategy comes down to knowing how to study, what to review, and how to improve your practice scores instead of flatlining.

 That means, yes, a 510+ is actually achievable, but only if you put in the work.